leopar31/performance_tests/README.md

 While looking at the subscribers overheads one can assume that they should be able to run at much higher rates than 100Hz, but when pushed to higher rates (without a subscriber - measuring by "rostopic hz /test_topic") have difficulties reaching publishing rates of above ~120 Hz even with ROS_INFO calls removed, which might be to do with the current installation I have

+With more time awailable I would have tested different timing libraries to make sure that timing precision does not influence the results, or/tried to publish the overheads values as separate ROS topics to analyse the performance figures using ROS tools